kivra/id_token/README.md

-id_token -- A library to validate Id Tokens
+id_token -- Validate and/or generate ID tokens
 ===========================================

+# Validation

-id_token is a library to validate Id Tokens.
+`id_token` can be used to validate ID Tokens.
 Signature and expiry date are verified.
-The library will cache the public keys from the provider to avoid doing an HTTP request every time an Id Token is validated.
+The library will cache the public keys from the provider to avoid doing an HTTP request every time an ID Token is validated.

 ## Usage